WibbleDibbleEnterprises/usedebikes.ie-checker/README.md

 ## ❓ Troubleshooting

+**The bot isn't running every 15 minutes**
+- Log into cron-job.org and check your cronjob is enabled and not showing errors
+- Check that the URL, headers, and body in cron-job.org are entered exactly as shown in Step 7
+- Make sure the personal access token hasn't expired

 **I see "Telegram credentials not set.
 Skipping notification."**
 - Your GitHub secrets are either missing or named incorrectly
 - Go to Settings > Secrets and variables > Actions and check that both secrets exist and are named exactly `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID`